aryank34/PerfectPerformance/README.md

 8. enter supplier escalations in SupplierEscalations.txt file
 9. enter Supplier resources in SupplierResources.txt file

 Then run transfer_data.java file.
-After this run PerfectPerformance.java file to get the one Perfect Supplier for the client
+After this run the PerfectPerformance.java file to get the one Perfect Supplier for the client